 OHE’s research programme stimulates discussion and debate about critical issues in health economics and health care policy at the UK, European and international levels.
-Although specifics vary over time, OHE research falls into four primary themes: economics of innovation; incentivising quality; judging value for money and improving decision-making; and measuring and valuing outcomes.
+Although specifics vary over time, OHE research falls into four primary themes: economics of innovation; policy, organisation and incentives in health systems; value, affordability, and decision making; and measuring and valuing outcomes.

 Our activities include undertaking original research on strategically important topics, as well as running seminars and workshops, producing publications, and convening expert commissions.
 Publications may be downloaded from this site free-of-charge.
 The team's external research activities are reported in OHE News.